l33tdawg/silentgem/README.md

 #### 1. Using the /askgem Command

-In any target channel where the bot is present:
+In any channel where the bot is present:

 ```
 /askgem Who talked about APIs yesterday?
 ```

+The bot will search all messages stored in your local database, including messages from channels where the bot is not a member.

 #### 2. Directly Messaging the Bot